Will Butler cover the spread vs. Buffalo? Betting Trends, Record ATS

 Additional Butler vs Buffalo Insights & Trends

-- Butler has a 5-0 record against the spread and a 4-1 record overall when scoring more than 83.1 points.
+- Butler has a 5-0 record against the spread and a 4-1 record overall when putting up more than 83.1 points.

 Bet on this or any college basketball matchup at BetMGM